dstore-dbap/LumberMill/src/gambolputty/output/README.md

 The elasticsearch module takes care of discovering all nodes of the elasticsearch cluster.
 Requests will the be loadbalanced via round robin.

+nodes: configures the elasticsearch nodes.
+index_prefix: es index prefix to use, will be appended with '%Y.%m.%d'.
+index_name: sets a fixed name for the es index.
+doc_id: sets the es document id for the committed event data.
+replication: can be either 'sync' or 'async'.
+store_interval_in_secs: sending data to es in x seconds intervals.
+max_waiting_events: sending data to es if event count is above even if store_interval_in_secs is not reached.
+backlog_size: maximum count of events waiting for transmission.
+Events above count will be dropped.

 Configuration example:

     - module: ElasticSearchOutput